Jan Holldack

-Jan Holldack (born 11 May 1996) is a German semi-professional footballer who plays as a midfielder for Rot Weiss Ahlen.
+Jan Holldack (born 11 May 1996) is a German semi-professional footballer who plays as a midfielder for Regionalliga West club 1.
+FC Bocholt.

 Holldack is a product of the 1.
 FC Köln academy and represented Germany at U18 level.
 He began his professional career with English club Brentford and entered German lower-league football upon his departure in 2017.

 Club career

 Early years

 Adept in midfield or as a defender, Holldack began his career in his homeland with Hennef 05, before joining Bundesliga club 1.
 FC Köln in 2011.
 He made 78 appearances and scored six goals for the club's U17 and U19 teams between 2012 and 2015.
 He progressed to the club's reserve team in March 2015 and was an unused substitute during three Regionalliga West matches in March 2015.
 Holldack departed the Müngersdorfer Stadion at the end of the 2014–15 season.

 Brentford

 Holldack moved to England to sign a two-year Development Squad contract with Championship club Brentford on 1 July 2015.
 He performed the role of a utility player during the 2015–16 season and scored 14 goals in 31 appearances.
 After featuring regularly during the 2016–17 pre-season, a spate of injuries saw Holldack called into the first team squad for the opening match of the season versus Huddersfield Town.
 He remained an unused substitute during the 2–1 defeat and made the first senior appearance of his career with a start in the following match, playing at right back in a 1–0 EFL Cup first round extra time loss to Exeter City on 9 August 2016.
 Despite failing to win a further first team call-up, head coach Dean Smith remarked in early January 2017 that Holldack had been "constantly" training with the first team squad.

 After a period on trial with Sportfreunde Lotte at the club's winter training camp and featuring as an unused substitute during a 3.
 Liga match, Holldack moved on loan to Regionalliga West club Wuppertaler SV until the end of the 2016–17 season on 20 January 2017.
 He made his debut with a start versus Fortuna Düsseldorf II on 10 February and scored the first senior goal of his career in the 5–1 victory.
 Holldack made 13 appearances and scored three goals during his spell at the Stadion am Zoo.
 Holldack signed a one-year contract extension with Brentford on 22 June 2017, but after failing to win any further first team call ups, he departed the club on 31 August 2017.